hmmh/typo3-kickstarter/Readme.md

 To start up
 -----------

+Install the new project:

+    $ composer create-project hmmh/typo3-kickstarter

-Just execute this small kick:
+Then execute this small steps:

     $ composer install